puppeteer/puppeteer/docs/troubleshooting.md

 how to run this Dockerfile from a webserver running on App Engine Flex (Node).

 ### Running on Alpine

+⚠️ **This setup is not suited for CI** because, even with version pinning, `apk` will remove old packages and your build will fail randomly (see https://github.com/GoogleChrome/puppeteer/issues/4823).

 The [newest Chromium package](https://pkgs.alpinelinux.org/package/edge/community/x86_64/chromium) supported on Alpine is 77, which corresponds to [Puppeteer v1.19.0](https://github.com/GoogleChrome/puppeteer/releases/tag/v1.19.0).